 Right around this time, another small company, who would eventually become a giant in the protein market, was born.
-Two Irish cheese makers, named Avonmore and Waterford joined forces and purchased Ward’s Cheese in Richfield.
+Two Irish cheese makers, named Avonmore and Waterford joined forces and purchased Ward’s Cheese in Richfield, Idaho.
 The cheese men named their new company Glanbia (Gaelic for “pure food”), and at the time it was the fourth largest cheese producer in the world.
-Yet, something else awaited Glanbia on the horizon… Something that was once regarded as a useless by-product from their cheesemaking would turn them into a global force.

 One other small scrappy upstart from the late 1990s that would help boost the popularity of protein powder was the father and son team of Greg and Michael Pickett who founded CytoSport in 1998.
-998 by the father/son team of Greg and Mike Pickett.
 The company launches its Complete Whey and CytoGainer protein products in 1999, ushering on the protein revolution.

-During the first few years of the 2000s, protein taste, texture and mixability has substantially improved for decades past.
-For the most part, the horrendous protein farts, bloating, and GI upset of previous decades lactose-laden concentrates were gone, replaced by “cleaner” higher quality protein powders.
-Still, there remained a far cry from delectable treats of today.
+During the first few years of the 2000's, protein taste, texture and viscosity had substantially improved.
+GI distress of lactose-laden concentrates were gone, replaced by “cleaner” & higher quality protein powders.

 In 2001, CytoSport releases Muscle Milk, a shelf-stable, lactose-free ready-to-drink protein using a combination of milk protein isolate, calcium caseinate, and sodium caseinate.
-The product is a cash cow for the brand and it becomes the “standard” for taste by which other protein products are judged in the early 2000s.
-In fact, by 2014, CytoSport was making around 50 million pounds of Muscle Milk each year.
+The product is an instant success and it becomes the “standard” for taste by which other protein products are judged.
+By 2014, CytoSport was making around 50 million pounds of Muscle Milk each year.

 That “standard” of taste is quickly challenged by another company who will become known as the “Gold Standard” of protein.

 While Glanbia produced tremendous amounts of cheese, it generated even more whey.
-Because of this, Glanbia had been on the cutting edge of the manufacturing and development of whey protein for quite a while.
-It had also grown rather healthily in its early years, expanding its operations to the United States and Mexico.
+Because of this, Glanbia had become a stple in manufacturing whey protein.
+It had also grown by expanding its operations across United States and Mexico.

 By 2008, Optimum had cemented its stronghold on the whey protein industry with its Gold Standard Whey Protein.
-Touting a blend of whey isolate, concentrate, and peptides, ON’s protein can be found everywhere from Walmart to GNC and everywhere in between, and is the first protein powder for many newbies embracing the fitness lifestyle.
+Touting a blend of whey isolate, concentrate, and peptides, ON’s protein can be found everywhere from Walmart to independent retailers and is the most recognizable brand name on the market.

 Glanbia subsequently purchased another one of its biggest whey customers in BSN in 2011.
-With the acquisition of two of the biggest players in the sports nutrition arena, Glanbia became one of the undisputed top dogs of the domestic and international sports nutrition sector.
+With the acquisition of two of the biggest players in the sports nutrition arena, Glanbia became the top player in the domestic and international sports nutrition sector.

-Protein powder is more popular than ever, used by everyone from soccer moms to bodybuilding bros and even grandmas.
-On top of that, whey protein isn’t the only protein found on store shelves today.
+Protein powder is more popular than ever, used by almost all segments of the population.
+On top of that, whey protein is not the only protein found on shelves today.
 These days, you can find casein protein, egg protein, hemp protein, brown rice protein, and even meat-based proteins!

 Celebrity endorsements and slick ad campaigns are still the norm for the industry, but nowadays we also have a substantial body of research to verify the marketing hype.

 The protein powder market is more competitive than ever, with just about every brand in the industry having their own offering.
-And, the most recent innovations in protein powder involve the addition of “edibles” inside the protein mix, and single serving Keurig-style protein powder “shots”.
+And, the most recent innovations involve the addition of mix-ins within powders, and single serving protein powder “shots”.